mathspp/mathspp/pages/02.blog/04.twitter-threads/python-is-a-big-language/item.md

 Python 3.10 has many built-in types and they come with many methods:

- - floats have 7 methods and integers have 10;
+ - integers have 10 methods, floats have 7, and complex numbers have 3;
  - lists have 11 methods (and tuples have 2);
  - dictionaries also have 11 methods;
  - sets have 17 methods (but frozensets only 8);